-Glucosamine/chondroitin supplements ("chondroprotectants") may have some beneficial effects in these patients who have had fractures extend into the joint, but this has not been clearly established.
-High-dose (medicinal dose) fish oil may improve comfort in traumatized/arthritic joints longterm.
+Glucosamine/chondroitin supplements ("chondroprotectants") may have some beneficial effects in these patients, but this has not been clearly established.
+High-dose (medicinal dose) fish oil may improve comfort in arthritic joints longterm.
 You and your veterinarian should discuss whether or not these products would be helpful for your pet.